Kitadaito Airport

+Only a flight from Naha to Kitadaitō is operated every day.

 History

 Kitadaito Airport was opened in 1971 as an emergency 760 meter airstrip, constructed of crushed coral by the United States Civil Administration of the Ryukyu Islands.
 The runway was paved and extended to 800 meters in 1978, when scheduled passenger services commenced.
 The runway was extended to 1500 meters in 1997.
 At present, there is only one scheduled flight per day.